 iCloud: View notes

-You can view your up-to-date iCloud notes at any time by using the Notes app on iCloud.com.
+You can view your up-to-date iCloud notes at any time using Notes on iCloud.com.
 Notes are listed by last-modified date, with the most recent note at the top of the notes list.
 The list shows the first few words of each note.

 View a note

-If you’re using the updated Notes app, you may need to select a different folder to see the note you want.
+If you’re using upgraded notes, you may need to select a different folder to see the note you want.

 View or play photos, audio files, maps, and other attachments